nfbouche/logistic-bioem/README.md

 It uses PyMC3 and requires python2.7 or 3.5 (in a virtual environment).
 See INSTALL for instruction.

-The figures of the paper can be made using this code as follows:
+The figures of the paper can be made using the script below.

+See the INSTALL instructions

 # Run from ipython from